 This model did a great job at making pizza dough, tying for the top-quality product with the Breville and the Cuisinart Elemental.
 This model was by far the fastest at mixing the dough, with no signs of a struggle from the motor.
 This model lacked a dough blade, but there were no apparent negative effects.
 Performance decreased slightly when we mixed pie crust dough in this machine.
 It would shoot flour out while mixing, failing to incorporate it and making dough that was a little less consistent than the KitchenAid models.

 This model did fail at making our mayonnaise recipe, with the blades failing to mix the lemon juice and the egg.
 This model could potentially work if you doubled the recipe.

 The Cuisinart Custom displayed its pureeing prowess in this metric, earning an 8 out of 10 — one of the highest scores overall.
 We compared the quality of the nut butter, applesauce, tomato sauce, and hummus produced by each machine, as well as determining how much water leaked out of the machines when they were filled to their maximum fill line and turned on.
-We scored each model's pureeing abilities, which you can see in the chart below.

 This model produced the second best hummus, as determined by our panel of testers, only being beaten by the Hamilton Beach 10-Cup and the KitchenAid 9-Cup.
 However, both the tomato sauce and the applesauce were the perfect consistency after the prescribed amount of pureeing time, earning this model the top score in both of those tests.
 It took about 19 minutes to grind nut butter to satisfaction, though it did require a spatula scrape at the very start of the test to keep it happy.
 This need for human intervention did drop its score slightly